Timendus/thumby-grayscale/readme.md

 ## How to use

-This library uses a thread running on the second core of the Thumby CPU, so that the first core remains fully available to your game or program using grayscale.
+This library uses a thread running on the second core of the Thumby CPU, so that the first core remains fully available to your game or program.
 You do not have to do any special magic in your main loop or rendering logic to show the grayscale effect.
+Just import and start the library, and use its functions instead of the functions of `thumby.display`.

+### Caveats

+Before we get started, make sure you are aware of the limitations of this
+library:

-**Note that this library DOES NOT WORK in the emulator AT ALL!**
+* The [code.thumby.us](https://code.thumby.us) Thumby emulator is not multithreaded.
+That's why this library **DOES NOT WORK in the emulator AT ALL!**
+* Touching flash memory while the grayscale thread is running sometimes crashes the Thumby.
+The solution is to stop the grayscale thread, save your file or whatever you want to do, and restart the thread.
+* The framerate limiting logic of `thumby.display` (`update` and `setFPS`) has not (yet) been implemented.
+This is not a technical limitation or anything, I've just been too lazy so far 😉
+* The grayscale image is not perfectly stable.
+Depending on the timing settings and the image shown, it flickers a bit and some banding may occur.
+This may not be suitable for people who suffer from epilepsy.
+Also, you may just find the quality unsuitable for your application.

 ### Getting it going